medialab/minet/docs/cli.md

   --body                        Whether to download pages body.
   -O, --output-dir OUTPUT_DIR   Output directory for dumped files.
 Will default
                                 to some name based on corpus name.
+  --page-count PAGE_COUNT       Number of pages to download per pagination call.
+                                Tweak if corpus has large pages or if the network is unreliable.
+Defaults to `500`.
   --password PASSWORD           The corpus's password if required.
   --statuses STATUSES           Webentity statuses to dump, separated by comma.
                                 Possible statuses being "IN", "OUT", "UNDECIDED"